 Write Fantasy Fiction in 5 Easy Steps by Laura Lee McKay

 “Divides the creative writing process into five steps, from inspiration to publishable story, and includes in-depth treatment of the fantasy fiction genre with writing prompts”–Provided by publisher.

 Extreme Productivity: Boost Your Results, Reduce Your Hours by Robert C. Pozen

 “In Extreme Productivity, Pozen reveals the secrets to workplace productivity and high performance.
 His book is for anyone feeling overwhelmed by an existing workload-facing myriad competing demands and multiple time-sensitive projects.
 Offering antidotes to a calendar full of boring meetings and a backlog of e-mails, Extreme Productivity explains how to determine your highest priorities and match them with how you actually spend your time.

-Note: All descriptions are from SHARE and all pictures are from Google Images, except where otherwise noted.
+Note: All book covers are from Google Images and all descriptions are from the SHARE Catalog, except where otherwise noted.